How To Make A Landing Page On Wix

 How To Make A Landing Page On Wix - Log into Wix either by email or different social media platforms such as Facebook, Google or as a guest

 Go to Wix and sign into your account.
-If you are new to Wix, sign up with your email address or a Google or Facebook account - it takes under two minutes and is free to start.
+If you are new to Wix, sign up with your email address or a Google or Facebook account.
+It takes under two minutes and is free to start.
 Once you are logged in, head to your dashboard to begin setting up your landing page.

 Step 2: Select a Landing Page Template